GitBoss12291/Pathogen/README.md

 ### Note

-I am fairly new to programming in C++, so this may not build without using Visual Studio 17 2022 compiler.
+This project was developed using Visual Studio 2022 on Windows.
+Other compilers may work, but are not tested yet.

 ---